 7. Explore other ways to have fun with them and connect sans alcohol

 There are so many ways to have an absolute blast, alcohol free.
 You can get your endorphins flowing by going for a hike, taking a yoga class or even attending a sound bath.
-There are now sober dance parties and raves plus bars serving only non-alcoholic options!
+There are now sober dance parties and raves plus bars serving only alcohol-free options!
 Why not do some research with your BFF and put together a list of fun things you can do together that don’t involve drinking.

 It takes guts and strength to make this big life change, so you should be really proud of yourself.
 Know that this decision you are making for yourself, will have so many positive flow-on effects for your inner circle and beyond and the relationships that are worth keeping will get so much stronger.